Update, Dec. 2, 10 p.m.: This story has been updated to clarify that religious holidays do not count toward the absence threshold.

 “I would’ve wanted to if I felt like I wouldn’t be totally stressed out after, but I had a paper that week, and I don’t do well if I don’t learn a math lesson in person, and I just thought it would be too hard,” Orly said.
 “It didn’t feel like it would be the right choice.”

 U-High allows students up to 20 absences a year with a limit of 10 per semester.
-While that may seem like a lot, they can quickly be used on religious holidays or for recovery from sickness and stress.
+While that may seem like a lot, they can quickly be used for recovery from sickness and stress.
+Religious holidays do not count toward the absence threshold.

 “You’re up late and it sometimes feels like there’s no break, and even if you’re not in the best place, it’s really hard to miss school,” Orly said.